 FOMO it’s this itch that continuously tells you to check your phone while you eat, while you’re watching something, even while you’re having sex.
 “Probably something new happened while you last checked.
 You must see it, NOW.”

-It’s the disturbed feeling that something really cool is happening somewhere around you but you’re not part of it.
+It’s the disturbing feeling that something really cool is happening somewhere around you but you’re not part of it.
 What exactly you don’t know, but you don’t want to miss it out.

 FOMO is Everywhere Around Us